colyseus/docs/docs/state/schema.md

     }
 ```

+Each `StateView` instance is going to add a new encoding step for state serialization.
+You may re-use the same `StateView` instance for multiple clients, or create a new one for each client.

 ### `@view()` tagged fields

 The `@view()` decorator is used to mark a field as only visible to a `StateView` that has added this `Schema` instance.